REAL215 - Urban Real Estate Economics

 REAL236 - International Housing Comparisons

 This course focuses on international comparisons of housing finance systems and housing market outcomes.
-This includes comparative analyses of the economic factors that underlay housing market differences and similarities.
-Changing housing market institutions and policies in previously socialist economies and newly emerging countries are examined.
-The course also addresses integration of global financial markets for national housing markets.
+This includes comparative analyses of the financial and economic factors that underlay housing market differences and similarities.
+Changing housing market institutions and policies in developed and emerging economies are examined.
+The course also addresses the implications of the integration of global financial markets for national housing markets.
 International speakers present their views on institutional innovations and the policy setting process in their respective markets.
 Various approaches to understanding these issues will be used, including readings, written assignments, and group projects.

 REAL899 - Independent Study